DerGuru/The-Resonant/New Chapters/Part4/P4-13_The_Proposal.md

 "Good different?"

 "Yeah.
 Good different."
-He looked at her—really looked.
+He looked at her - really looked.
 At the way the fading light caught in her hair.
 At the small smile playing at her lips.
 At the way she stood beside him like she'd always been there and always would be.

 "I have something to ask," Jason said, heart suddenly hammering despite the certainty in his chest.